tdflatline/Resurrectron/README.txt

 Note that the .soul and .brain generation process takes quite some time.
-The brain generation process does run in the background while you chat with the AI as its brain forms.
+The brain generation process does run in the background while you chat with the AI as its brain forms, but some of the answers may be delayed during this process.

 This is still hackware.
 Don't expect it to be too useful if you don't know python.